 Fixed index annuities are generally safe products because they are designed to protect investors from market downturns while still allowing them to benefit from upswings.

-Buying a fixed index annuity is typically structured in a format where you see limited losses when the index it’s tied to declines but benefit from a percentage of the growth when that index improves.
+Buying a fixed index annuity is typically structured in a format where you see limited losses when the index that it is tied to declines, but benefit from a percentage of the growth when that index improves.

 Different products offer several crediting strategies, with options ranging from different indexes to selecting floors and caps that make sense for you.